-a) Student Affairs Office, 250 Memorial Union, and/or
+a) Student Affairs Office, 250 Memorial Union,

-b) Department of Residence Life, West Bison Court
+b) Department of Residence Life, West Bison Court, and/or

+c) Equity Office, 201 Old Main.

 5.3 Investigations

 Investigation means to gather the facts, details and circumstances associated with a complaint.
 The investigation may include interviewing witnesses, review of documents or other steps that will assist the Vice Provost and/or designee to determine whether charges are warranted.
-Dismissal of the complaint, an alternative resolution, or charges may result following an investigation.
-This determination is made at the discretion of the Vice Provost and/or designee based on recommendations from investigators.
+Written findings of the investigation along with a recommendation for dismissal of the complaint or a recommendation of pursuing charges will be produced by the investigator(s) and provided to the Student Affairs Office.
+If the report indicates reasonable cause to believe that a violation occurred, then the Vice Provost’s designee shall proceed with a Notice of Charges.

 The University may independently investigate an allegation of student conduct, and may also initiate an investigation at the request of any member of the NDSU community or affected party.
-Student Affairs hearing officers and other designated university personnel are authorized to investigate alleged violations of the Code of Student Conduct.
+Designated University personnel are authorized to investigate alleged violations of the Code of Student Conduct.

+All cases of discrimination, harassment, retaliation, and sexual misconduct involving a potential violation by a student shall be investigated by the Equity Office utilizing the procedures set forth in Sections 1 through 8.8 of NDSU Policy 156.
+The Final Investigative Report as set forth in NDSU Policy 156 shall constitute the Investigation Determination for purposes of Section 5.6 below.

 Any person believed to have information relevant to an investigation may also be contacted and requested to make an appointment to discuss the matter.
 Failure to comply with a request to make and keep an appointment relevant to an investigation may result in a conduct hold being placed on a student's registration and records.

 5.4 Interim Measures

 In the interest of safety and security, interim actions may be implemented by the Student Affairs Office prior to a completed investigation or conduct hearing.
-Specific actions will be based on the circumstances of the allegations and may include, but not limited to no contact orders, housing/workplace changes, loss of privileges, or temporary emergency suspension.
+Specific actions will be based on the circumstances of the allegations and may include, but not limited to no contact orders, housing/workplace changes, loss of privileges, restricted access to campus, or temporary emergency suspension.

 5.5 Searches and Seizures

-University policy on the privacy of student rooms stipulates that entry and search of university residences by university officials will be permitted only in one or more of the following instances:
+University policy on the privacy of student rooms stipulates that entry and search of University residences by University officials will be permitted only in one or more of the following instances:

 a) The student consents to the search;